NUBIC/surveyor/README.md

 To work on the plugin code (for enhancements, and bug fixes, etc...) fork this github project.
 Then clone the project under the vendor/plugins directory in a Rails app used only for development:

 # Changes

+0.16.0

+* minor fixes to unparsing
+* refining unparser. added rake task to unparse survey. closes #79
+* unparsing for groups, dependencies, validations
+* starting work on unparser for basic survey, section and question.

 0.15.0